 - Participation.
 Have everyone participate in the meeting.
 If there are participants who don’t speak up, ask them questions.
 You want everyone to be engaged.

 For an effective status meeting, you need to ensure your participants are prepared.
 The project status meeting agenda is one of your first opportunities to do this.
 It lets the team know the meeting purpose and what you’ll cover.
-It helps attendees come prepared with information needed.
+It helps attendees come prepared with the information needed.
 It also lets them know that you’re also prepared and you respect their time.
 It also helps you think through what you’ll cover during the meeting and use the time most effectively.

 And these other helpful meeting-related articles: